With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreKinder Konsulting And Parents Too Inc is one of mental health facilities in Brevard County, Florida, located at 640 Brevard Avenue, Suite 104, 32922 zip code.
+Learn MoreKinder Konsulting And Parents Too Inc is a mental health clinic in Brevard County, FL, located at 640 Brevard Avenue, Suite 104, 32922.
 Kinder Konsulting And Parents Too Inc provides outpatient treatment.
-Kinder Konsulting And Parents Too Inc provides psychotropic medication, group therapy and activity therapy to children / adolescents.
+Kinder Konsulting And Parents Too Inc offers behavior modification, cognitive behavioral therapy and trauma therapy to children / adolescents.
 Kinder Konsulting And Parents Too Inc also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services provided at Kinder Konsulting And Parents Too Inc include court-ordered outpatient treatment.
+Additional services offered at Kinder Konsulting And Parents Too Inc include court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.